Facebook Pixel Expanded Duty Dental Assisting | Horry-Georgetown Technical College

 pathologies

 GOAL 3.
-The dental assisting student will exhibit and interpret important concepts of General Chairside Assisting.
+The dental assisting student will exhibit and interpret important concepts of general chairside assisting.

 1. Demonstrate laboratory/preclinical/clinical knowledge and